Custodian REIT (LSE: CREI), the UK commercial real estate investment company, today reports its final results for the year ended 31 March 2018.

 - EPRA EPS – reflects the Company’s ability to generate earnings from the portfolio which underpin dividends;

 - Net gearing – measures the prudence of the Company’s financing strategy, balancing the additional returns available from employing debt with the need to effectively manage risk;

-- Dividends per share, dividend yield and dividend cover – A key objective is to provide an attractive, sustainable level of income to shareholders, fully covered from net rental income.
+- Dividends per share and dividend cover – a key objective is to provide an attractive, sustainable level of income to shareholders, fully covered from net rental income.
 The Board reviews target dividends in conjunction with detailed financial forecasts to ensure that target dividends are being met and are sustainable;

-- Occupancy – the Board reviews the level of property voids within the Company’s portfolio on a quarterly basis and compares this to the market average, as measured by the IPD.
+- EPRA vacancy – the Board reviews the level of property voids within the Company’s portfolio on a quarterly basis and compares this to its peer group average.
 The Board seeks to ensure that the Investment Manager is giving proper consideration to replacing the Company’s income;

 - OCR – measures the annual running costs of the Company and indicates the Board’s ability to operate the Company efficiently, keeping costs low to maximise earnings from which to pay fully covered dividends; and

 - Premium or discount of the share price to NAV – the Board closely monitors the premium or discount of the share price to the NAV and believes a key driver of this is the Company’s long-term investment performance.
 However, there can be short-term volatility in the premium or discount and the Board therefore seeks limited authority at each AGM to issue or buy back shares with a view to trying to limit this volatility.